 - Headscarves and oversized hair bands are definitely (and luckily) on the spring/summer hair trend list.
 These saviours can hide a multitude of sins, from greasy locks to grown out roots to styles that need an SOS shape.
 The bigger and bolder the better, as this is an easy fashion statement to make while chilling at home in your loungewear.
 They instantly bring your style status up a few notches while concealing any terrible tresses.

-- While it’s probably best advised to try to wait until after lock down to have your hair cut professionally, it might be a case of needs must.
+- Exploring cutting hair at home?
+While it’s probably best advised to try to wait until after lock down to have your hair cut professionally, it might be a case of needs must.
 Plus, let’s be honest, how quickly are we actually going to be able to book an appointment with the onslaught hairdressers are going to receive once they re-open?
-So if you do need to give your tresses a trim until you can meet with your hair guru, there are some fabulous videos on YouTube that give you step-by-step guides.
+So if you do need to give your tresses a trim until you can meet with your hair guru, there are some fabulous videos on YouTube that give you step-by-step haircare guides, and how to cut hair at home.
 But there’s one rule you must stick to before you start; invest in a pair of proper, razor-sharp scissors.
 Put the kitchen scissors down, sister!
 Oh, and always cuts less than you think.
 You can always take off more afterwards, but you can’t do much about it once it’s gone.